UW-FLOM/flom-react/README.md

 # Local machine setup

-Most of the time, when run locally, this app will be in developement mode.
+Most of the time, when run locally, this app will be in development mode.
 In dev mode, the project requires 3 processes to run:
 * The **productions server**, which exposes the required REST endpoints
 * The **dev server**, which serves the client app, provides debuggability, and proxies all API calls to the production server